pavanis333/casestudies-qa/README.md

 ### 3. Updating Case Study Data

 The application loads data from `src/data.json`.
-This JSON is generated/enriched by extracting text from the official `casestudies.pdf`.
+This JSON is populated by extracting text from the official `casestudies.pdf`.

 If you have a new `casestudies.pdf` or want to refine the text extraction: